 Reset Button

 The Reset Button connection is located on pins 3 and 4 of JF1.
-Attach it to a hardware reset switch on the computer case.
+Attach it to a hardware reset switch on the computer case to reset the system.
+Refer to the table on the right for pin definitions.